 Can Your Commute

-Work from home, remote employment, telecommuting: These are all modern workforce buzz words.
-Why?
-Because working where you also happen to live is an upward trend across all occupations and not just for the self-employed.
-In fact, according to GlobalWorkplaceAnalytics.com, working from home has grown by 140 percent since 2005 and continues to rise.
-Today, 4.3 million people work from home at least half of the time — and no wonder.
-Working from home definitely has its perks.
+Working from home, remote employment, telecommuting — whatever you call it, there's a surge in many companies and across all occupations, beyond just the self-employed.
+Even without coronavirus outbreak health concerns, according to GlobalWorkplaceAnalytics.com, the practice of work remotely has grown by 140 percent since 2005 and continues to rise.
+Today, 4.3 million people work from home at least half of the time even when there's not a health emergency, and no wonder: It has its perks.
 But it's not always fun and games when you don't have a boss looking over your shoulder.
-The following are some common mistakes remote-work newbies often make and some advice on how to avoid making them yourself.
+The following are some mistakes common to remote-working for the first time, and some advice on how to avoid making them yourself.